 One of the projects was a new business that leveraged DPI’s considerable data management capabilities to be able to offer non-profits a suite of data management services that many non-profits currently do in-house.
 The realization was that DPI could perform these services much more efficiently and effectively and that in turn would allow DPI to provide improved print materials for the non-profit that could provide donors with more specific and more timely information about how their donations are being applied.
 That information is quite meaningful to donors and supports donor retention and additional donations.
 All of that made possible by more effective data management that is beyond the data management capabilities of the non-profit.

 During the Innovation Engineering project DPI added a second customer for this service and using the IE tools and methods, DPI has turned this into a formal business offering.
 Per DPI’s objective, this business service offers higher value to customers (meaningful) and fewer companies can provide this service (unique).
 That higher value has provided significantly better pricing leverage and this service is providing margins well-above DPI’s traditional products and services.

 The company is now applying IE practices to more purposefully take this service to the marketplace and add more customers.
 Reported specific impact results:

 - Cost Savings – $100,000

 Jerry Wertz – President & CEO, Data Papers, Inc.

-“Russ Lawrence, our contact at IMC, took our innovation team to places we never imagined we could go.
-His deep knowledge of manufacturing and process development helped him to speak our language and guide us to simplify and improve.
-I only wish we could add Russ to our fulltime staff.”
+“IMC took our innovation team to places we never imagined we could go.
+Their deep knowledge of manufacturing and process development helped them to speak our language and guide us to simplify and improve.”